coveo/source.coveo.com/_posts/2014-11-04-optimizing-web-app-build-process.md

   image: wfortin.jpeg
 ---

 At Coveo, we love to tackle new technologies.
 Last year was all about TypeScript, preprocessed stylesheets with LESS/SASS and optimizing our JavaScript applications with minification, concatenation and compression.
-Since we have a Java stack in the cloud, using the build tools that were already in place wasa no brainer.
+Since we have a Java stack in the cloud, using the build tools that were already in place was a no brainer.
 We started with an Ant script to manage the build process of the Cloud Admin Web Application.

 We created Ant tasks for compiling TypeScript, concatenating JavaScript libraries and compiling LESS to CSS.
 We then added sprites compilation, unit tests and underscore templates... up to a point where building the whole application took about 30 seconds.